tiliguzov/DimonRun/README.md

 ![gameplay](resources/preview/gameplay.png)

 The game also includes the ability to create your own levels, and immediately play them.
+MapCreator automates the map creation process, making it easy and fun.

 ![gameplay](resources/preview/map-generator.png)